Antiphospholipid Syndrome (APS) (bsh 2024)

 • Anti-B2-Glycoprotein-1 IgG or IgM Antibodies at med-high titre (>99th centile)

-Lupus Anticoagulant (LA) is most predictive of thrombosis.
-Presence of the other two increases specificity.
+Lupus Anticoagulant (LA) is most predictive of thrombosis and miscarriage.

 Lupus Anticoagulant (LA)